-If my 50+ ‘Earth Day’-crafts & DIY projects got you interested, you probably like this article on using recycled and free art supplies.
-I find personally, that a mixture of ‘already have’, ‘find’, ‘recycle’, and ‘store bought’-supplies work best, as well, you can’t recycle glue after all.
+If my 50+ ‘Earth Day’-crafts & DIY projects got you interested, you probably like this article on using thrifty craft supplies (i.e. recycled, free or inexpensively acquired art supplies).
+I find personally, that a mixture of ‘already have’, ‘find’, ‘recycle’, and ‘store bought’- craft supplies give you the best results.
+You can’t recycle glue, so you must buy that, or at least, learn to make your own.

 When you think of recycling, think out of the recycled plastic box!
 On community sites like craigslist.com I have come across numerous art & craft supply offers by crafters and artists who are retiring from using a certain type of material, or who are relocating and who are willing to ‘donate’ or sell entire collections of craft supplies for cheap.
 You’ll end up with a huge savings if you shop online in this way.

-Take advantage of craft supply sales from quality art suppliers like Blick Art Materials.
-These folks have weekly offers and it’s worth considering.
-They also offer significant discounts if you buy craft materials for the entire classroom.
-And you don’t need to be a teacher.
-You just need to be willing to buy 20 or so at a time.
+Take advantage of seasonal sales for craft supplies from quality art suppliers.
+Almost all craft suppliers have weekly offers.
+They are worth considering.
+Often, they also offer significant discounts if you buy craft materials for an entire classroom.
+You don’t need to be a teacher.
+You just need to be willing to buy bulk, that means 20 or so at a time.
+For frequently used supplies, that can be great savings.

 Last but not least, consider buying wholesale craft supplies.
 I’d never considered this reasonable before I started noted several suppliers at Amazon offering me the same items for a fraction of the cost if I only were to buy 100 instead of 5.
 Usually for just a few dollars more.
 So, definitely I recommend you trying this link from time to time.